Kisantu

-Kisantu, is a town in the western Democratic Republic of Congo, lying south west of Kinshasa, on the Inkisi River.
-It is known for its large cathedral and for its botanical gardens, which include an arboretum of indigenous trees.
+Inkisi, more commonly known as Kisantu, is a town in the western Democratic Republic of Congo, lying south west of Kinshasa, on the Inkisi River.
+It is known for its large cathedral and for its botanical garden, which includes an arboretum of indigenous trees.

 Location

 Kisantu is located in Kongo Central Province, along the eastern bank of the Inkisi River, as it flows northwards to empty into the Congo River.
-On the western bank of the river, is the settlement called Inkisi.
-Sometimes the metropolitan area is referred to as Inkisi-Kisantu.
-This is approximately 231 km northeast of the city of Matadi, the provincial headquarters.
+It is approximately 231 km northeast of the city of Matadi, the provincial capital.

 Kisantu is located approximately 104 km southwest of the city of Kinshasa, the national capital.

 The geographical coordinates of the town are: 05°07'44.0"S, 15°05'05.0"E (Latitude:-5.128889; Longitude:15.084722).
 The town is located at an average elevation of 404 m above mean sea level.

 Overview

-One of the tourist attractions to he town is the Kisantu Botanical Gardens (French: Jardin Botanique de Kisantu (KISA)).

-The were established in 1990 by Father Justin Gillet, a Jesuit priest.
-Between 2004 and 2008, the gardens were rehabilitated with "the support of the European Union and the National Botanic Garden of Belgium".
+One of the tourist attractions to the town is the Kisantu Botanical Garden (KISA).
+This was established in 1900 by Father Justin Gillet, a Jesuit priest.
+Between 2004 and 2008, the garden was rehabilitated with "the support of the European Union and the National Botanic Garden of Belgium".